-This article covers multiple effective data recovery methods that can be used to undelete deleted files on Mac and Windows.
+This article covers multiple effective data recovery methods that can be used to recover deleted files on different devices.
 With the methods described below, you will be able to get back all your files without expert knowledge or professional help.

 From computer viruses to unreliable hardware components, there are many reasons why Windows users lose their data.
 Fortunately, there are just as many effective solutions, and this entire chapter is dedicated to them.